 SECTION 1.
-It is the public interest to adopt Plan CC Comprehensive Plan ("Plan CC"), a new 20-year comprehensive plan, as a guide for the physical and economic growth of the City and its extra-territorial jurisdiction, said document being attached hereto and labeled Exhibit A.
+Plan CC Comprehensive Plan ("Plan CC") is hereby adopted as the comprehensive plan for the City of Corpus Christi and shall serve as a guide for the physical and economic growth of the City and its extra-territorial jurisdiction, said document being attached hereto in draft form and labeled Exhibit A. The Plan CC maps illustrating future land use shall contain the following clearly visible statement: "A comprehensive plan shall not constitute zoning regulations or establish zoning district boundaries."